-Remote Nursing Jobs: What Are They and How You Can Find One
+Remote Nursing Jobs: What Are They and How to Find One

 One of the unique aspects about the field of nursing is the many facets of opportunity it offers.
 Nurses can work in a variety of settings, from the clinic to the ICU; a range of populations, from neonates to the elderly; and, an array of schedules ranging from PRN to full-time.

 We all understand the typical nursing roles, but over the last several years, a growing opportunity (telehealth/telemedicine) has emerged for registered nurses to perform their skills in a new and unexpected environment: their own home (or even their next travel destination)!

 Every day, thousands of nurses across the nation take the arduous 20-step commute to their home office.
 They wake up at the crack of 8:55am in exhaustive preparation for their 9:00am shift.
 They wear pajamas.
 They do laundry on their lunch breaks.
 They pick up their kids from school.
 They haven’t seen a hospital in years.